nikneem/spreaview-documentation/src/content/docs/_index.md

 menu: { main: { weight: 20 } }
 ---

-SpreaView is your go-to platform for enhancing the feedback loop in conferences, meetups, and other gatherings.
-Our platform is designed to streamline the process of collecting and analyzing reviews for speakers and sessions, providing invaluable insights for both speakers and event organizers.

-## What is SpreaView?

-SpreaView facilitates a comprehensive review process for sessions and speakers.
-Whether you are hosting a large conference, an intimate meetup, or any other type of gathering, SpreaView helps you gather actionable feedback that can drive improvements and success.

-### For Speakers

-SpreaView is dedicated to providing speakers with detailed insights into how their sessions are received.
-By collecting feedback on various aspects of their presentations, speakers can:

-- **Understand Audience Perception**: Gain insights into how well the session resonated with attendees.
-- **Identify Strengths and Areas for Improvement**: Discover what worked well and what could be enhanced for future presentations.
-- **Enhance Future Presentations**: Use the feedback to refine content delivery, engagement strategies, and overall effectiveness.
+## Introduction to SpreaView

+**SpreaView** is a software platform designed to support conference organizers in gathering structured, high-quality feedback on presentations and speakers.
+With SpreaView, organizers can easily set up **speaker evaluations** for every session in their event schedule, enabling attendees to provide immediate and meaningful reviews via mobile-friendly forms.

-### For Organizers
+### Why SpreaView?

-For conference and event organizers, SpreaView offers a powerful tool to evaluate and optimize session content and speaker performance.
-Organizers can:

-- **Analyze Session Popularity**: Assess which topics and sessions were most engaging and well-received.
-- **Make Data-Driven Decisions**: Use feedback to shape future event agendas and improve content relevance.
-- **Enhance Overall Event Quality**: Leverage insights to enhance the attendee experience and ensure successful events.
+Conference feedback is an essential tool for continuous improvement, and SpreaView makes this process both simple and effective.
+By collecting feedback in a standardized way, SpreaView helps:

+- **Organizers** identify the most popular topics and speakers, fine-tune future programs, and maintain high event quality.
+- **Speakers** receive actionable feedback on their content, delivery, and interaction, helping them improve their presentations and better connect with audiences.

-## Key Features
+### Key Features

-- **Real-Time Feedback Collection**: Gather feedback during and after sessions to get timely insights.
-- **Comprehensive Rating System**: Rate sessions on key aspects such as Speaker, Content, Delivery, and Interaction.
-- **Optional Comments**: Provide qualitative feedback through open text fields for more detailed insights.
-- **Easy Access to Review Pages**: Access review pages via unique session codes, ensuring a seamless feedback process.
-- **Advanced Analytics**: Analyze collected data through detailed reports and dashboards.
+- **QR Code-Based Evaluation Access**: Each session is paired with a unique QR code, allowing attendees to quickly open the evaluation form on their device.
+- **Structured Review Form**: Attendees rate sessions on four criteria—**speaker performance**, **content quality**, **delivery**, and **audience interaction**—on a 1–5 star scale.
+- **Optional Comments Field**: Organizers can choose to enable a free-text field for qualitative feedback.
+- **Real-Time Dashboards**: Both organizers and speakers can access dashboards with up-to-date review data and aggregated scores.

 ## Getting Started